Proto:Final Fantasy II

-The text drawing routine was updated to support single-line linebreaks, ala the first Final Fantasy's localization, however this is only utilized to draw the black backgrounds behind the character portraits in the menu.
-Additionally, the speed of text scrolling for dialogs spanning more the one window is significantly slower in this prototype than the Japanese version.
+The text drawing routine was updated to support single-line linebreaks, ala the first game's localization, but here this is only utilized to draw the black backgrounds behind the character portraits in the menu.
+Additionally, the speed of text scrolling for dialogs spanning more than one window is significantly slower in this prototype than the Japanese version.

-Even at this stage, changes had been made to satisfy Nintendo's religious imagery policies.
+Even at this stage, changes had been made to satisfy Nintendo of America's religious imagery policies.

 The Star of David was replaced with a triangle.
 On the upside, some color was added.